honeysuckle-aj/First-Principles-of-Computer-Vision-Notes/README.md

-Notes of First Principles of Computer Vision in Obsidian format
+Notes of First Principles of Computer Vision in Obsidian format.
+The official Video is available: https://fpcv.cs.columbia.edu/